 Motor Vehicle Accidents Increase During the Summer

 The summer months are the perfect time to enjoy the great outdoors and to take some time off to spend quality time with your friends and loved ones.
 Unfortunately, this sunny season is not without a dark side.
-According to the National Highway Traffic Safety Administration (NHTSA), August and September are actually peak months for car accidents.
+According to the National Highway Traffic Safety Administration (NHTSA), car accidents increase during the months of August and September.

 What are the underlying causes for this spike in motor vehicle accidents?
 We have provided a list of reasons below that can help shed some light on this problem:

 - Teens are out of school and out on the roads: Teen drivers are new to the road, but during the school year, they are generally not out driving much due to all the other responsibilities they have and the amount of time they spend in class.
 However, during the summer, teen drivers spend up to 44% more time during the week driving than they do during the school year.
 Their level of inexperience increases the risk of collisions on the road, making it a strong contributive factor to the spike in motor vehicle accidents during the summer months.
 Remember, just because the teen drivers in your household are legally able to drive, does not mean they know how to drive well, so do what you can to help them learn to become better drivers and enforce some rules over the summer that will minimize their time on the road.

 - Summer heat increases chances of vehicle equipment failure: When the temperature rises, so does the chance of vehicle equipment failure.
 For example, when tires are more worn out, hot weather can cause the air within the tires to expand, which makes can make them more prone to tire blowouts that can lead to a terrible accident.